Pumpkin Spice Latte for Non-coffee Drinkers

 Caffeine free pumpkin spice latte recipe

-- 2 Tbsp. backed or steamed pumpkin (39 gr.)
+- 2 Tbsp.
+Pumpkin puree (39 gr.)

-- 1/2 tsp. pumpkin pie spice plus some more as topping
+- ½ tsp. pumpkin pie spice plus some more as topping

 - 1 Tbsp. vanilla extract

-- milk froth or whipped cream (optional)
+- Whipped cream (optional)

 - Make an espresso shot with coffee alternative.